EFTEC/RouteOne/README.md

 ![docs/cli2.jpg](docs/cli2.jpg)

-Pending means that the operation is pending to do or it requires something to configure.
+Pending means that the operation is pending to do, or it requires something to configure.

 * enter **configure**